kenjirokoro/lvim/README.md

 ---

-This is the [lvim] confiuration for the most part of it for Java Development.
+This is the [lvim] configuration for the most part of it for Java Development.

 ## Showcase